Skip to main content

 • Read about the department's 5 majors and their requirements

 • Check with your current major department regarding their policy for readmission into their majors (in case you change your mind).
-For example, majors in the Division of Biological Sciences are capped, and require application into the major.)
+For example, majors in the Division of Biological Sciences are selective, and require application into the major.)

 • Ask Chemistry Advising questions via VAC or walk-in advising